Empower Yourself and Your Business with Food Safety

 Food recalls

-Food recalls occur because a food has been found to be unsafe.
+Food recalls occur because food has been found to be unsafe.

 This could be due to contamination by microorganisms, chemicals, physical hazards or undeclared allergens.